zetsumeishi/hibp/README.md

 ## Introduction

-This package was developed on Ubuntu 18 using Python 3.8.
-It is tested against Python 3.6, 3.7, 3.8.
+This package was developed on Ubuntu 20 using Python 3.9.
+It is tested against Python 3.6, 3.7, 3.8, and 3.9.

-An alternative using selenium will be done.
-But at the moment, you need an API key from [HaveIBeenPwned](https://haveibeenpwned.com/API/Key).
+You need an API key from [HaveIBeenPwned](https://haveibeenpwned.com/API/Key).

 ## Installation